Download a FREE E-Book with 20 Easy Weeknight Dinners

 Make the fluffy sous vide Starbucks egg bites at home in your oven!

 Do you love the bacon and gruyere Starbucks egg bites?
-I do too, but I was sick of paying their expensive prices.
+I do too, but I was sick of paying their expensive prices and wasting my time in the drive through.

 I knew I could make them at home for cheaper, but I needed to figure out how to get them smooth and fluffy.
 After some testing, I realized that if I blended eggs with cottage cheese and then steamed the egg bites in my oven, they turned out perfectly rich and fluffy.